-These phenomena were observed at the site with winds that have opportunity to accelerate over the relatively open lands associated with Eglinton Avenue West, Hurontario Street, Cooksville Creek and green fields beyond.
-This relatively open setting, along with similarly open lands to the east, cumulatively account for the moderately windy conditions observed in the existing setting on and about the Development site.
-With inclusion of the proposed Development, winds that formerly flowed over the existing lands are redirected, tending to split with portions flowing over, around and down the proposed buildings' façades.
-At the pedestrian level, the winds redirect to travel horizontally along the buildings, around the corners and beyond, creating minor windswept areas and, on occasion, uncomfortable conditions at or near the buildings' corners and in the gaps between the subject and neighbouring buildings, and these conditions are primarily attributable to the setting, whereby the Proposed Development penetrates winds that formerly flowed over the existing lands.
+These phenomena were observed at the site with prevailing winds that have opportunity to accelerate over the relatively open lands associated with Eglinton Avenue East, Hurontario Street, and green fields.
+This open setting, along with the rural, open setting of the site and relatively open lands accommodating large single storey retail buildings, and related parking, cumulatively account for the moderately windy conditions observed in the existing setting on and about the Development site.
+With inclusion of the proposed Development, winds that formerly flowed over the existing rural lands are redirected, tending to split with portions flowing over, around and down the proposed buildings' façades.
+At the pedestrian level, the winds redirect to travel horizontally along the buildings, around the corners and beyond, creating minor windswept areas and, on occasion, uncomfortable conditions at or near the buildings' corners and in the gaps between the buildings, and these conditions are primarily attributable to the setting, whereby the Proposed Development penetrates winds that formerly flowed over the existing lands.

-Winds emanating from remaining compass points are more effectively mitigated, though to varying degrees, by the local surrounds, and as such, upon impact with the proposed, tend to split, flowing over, and to a lesser extent around and down the building's faces.
+Winds emanating from remaining compass points are more effectively mitigated, though to varying degrees, by the local surrounds, and as such, upon impact with the proposed, tend to split, flowing over, and to a lesser extent around and down the buildings' faces.
 At the pedestrian level, the winds redirect to travel horizontally along the ground, around the corners and beyond, with less significant influence upon pedestrian comfort conditions.